awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

    1. For **EBS volume type**, choose an EBS volume type\.

-      If you choose **Provisioned IOPS \(SSD\)** for the EBS volume type, for **Provisioned IOPS**, type the baseline IOPS performance that you want\.
+      If you choose **Provisioned IOPS \(SSD\)** for the EBS volume type, for **Provisioned IOPS**, enter the baseline IOPS performance that you want\.
 For more information, see [Amazon EBS Volumes](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EBSVolumes.html) in the Amazon EC2 documentation\.

-   1. For **EBS volume size**, type the size of the EBS volume that you want to attach to each data node\.
+   1. For **EBS volume size**, enter the size of the EBS volume that you want to attach to each data node\.

       **EBS volume size** is per node\.
 You can calculate the total cluster size for the Amazon ES domain by multiplying the number of data nodes by the EBS volume size\.
 The minimum and maximum size of an EBS volume depends on both the specified EBS volume type and the instance type that it's attached to\.
 To learn more, see [EBS Volume Size Limits](aes-limits.md#ebsresource)\.

+1. \(Optional\) To require that all requests to the domain arrive over HTTPS, select the **Require HTTPS for all traffic to the domain** check box\.

 1. \(Optional\) To enable node\-to\-node encryption, select the **Node\-to\-node encryption** check box\.
 For more information, see [Node\-to\-node Encryption for Amazon Elasticsearch Service](ntn.md)\.